 There is no worse situation than asking functional test team to perform UAT.
 Customers offload their responsibility to test team due to lack of resources.
 The whole purpose of UAT gets compromised in such cases.
-Once the software goes live, end users will quickly spot the issues which are not considered as real world scenarios by functional testers.
+Once the software goes live, end users will quickly spot the issues which are not considered as real-world scenarios by functional testers.
 Solution to this is to assign UAT to dedicated and skilled testers having business knowledge.

 7) The blame game

 Sometimes business users just try to find reasons to reject the software.
-It might be their selfdom to show how superior they are or blame the development and testing team to get respect in business team.
+It might be their selfdom to show how superior they are or blame the development and testing team to get respect in the business team.
 This is very rare but happens in teams with internal politics.
 It’s very difficult to deal with such situations.
-Building positive relationship with business team would definitely help to avoid blame game.
+Building the positive relationship with the business team would definitely help to avoid the blame game.

 I hope these UAT guidelines will certainly help you execute a successful UAT plan by overcoming various challenges.
 Proper planning, communication, execution and motivated UAT team are the keys to successful user acceptance testing.